Tknott95/PlutSC/README.md

   only a few seconds inside Plutz.cabal.
 ```

-### The yntax for typed validators is a tad diff after V2 as Typed137.hs shows
+### The syntax for typed validators is a tad diff after V2 as Typed137.hs shows
 __________________________________

 - How do I even run this code?